Presto Cluster Autoscaling

 - For ad hoc querying, like its name suggests, the querying is not continuous and scaling in to a minimum worker node count between each queries will help reduce costs.

-Getting started with autoscaling is easy with this step-by-step walkthrough.
+Getting started with autoscaling a Presto cluster is easy.
+We’ll demonstrate just how simply it is with this step-by-step walkthrough.

-Step 1 – In Cluster settings select Scale Out only (CPU) scaling strategy
+Step 1 – First, in your Cluster settings select Scale Out only (CPU) scaling strategy

 Step 2 – Enter a Minimum and a Maximum worker node count as well as a Scale Out step size.
 The scale-out step size will decide how many nodes get added to the cluster when the scaling out triggers